justin-p/MonitorACEChanges/README.md

 3. Apply a SACL on the root of AD that monitors changes made to properties and permissions.
 ![SACL](2020-11-04_17-08.png)

-4. Apply GPO's to the Domain Controllers OU and reboot the domain controllers.
+4. Apply GPO's to the Domain Controllers OU and reboot them.
 ![gpos](2020-11-04_16-52.png)

-### Example: Get current SDDLs

-`GetKnownGoods.ps1` will get SDDL's of all the current AD Objects.
-This example will exported these values to a XML file.

-### Example: Use Eventvwr and known SDDL values to find 'out of place' ACEs.

-By enabling auditing for `Directory Services Changes` and creating a SACL whenever a change is applied to a ACE of a AD Object this is now logged as EventID 5136.
-`MonitorEvents.ps1` uses these events and the previosly gathered SDDLs from `GetKnownGoods.ps1` as known good values to determine what changed from the previously known 'good' configuration.